BlvckOgre/Threat-Hunting-Incident-Analysis-Lab-Cyber-Range-/README.md

-# Threat Hunt Write-Ups – Cyber Range Labs
+# **Threat Hunting & Incident Analysis Lab (Cyber Range)**

+## **Overview**

-This repository contains structured **threat hunt write-ups** from hands-on cyber range exercises.
-Each hunt is broken down **flag by flag**, documenting how an analyst incrementally uncovers adversary behavior using endpoint telemetry and log analytics.
+This repository presents a collection of structured **threat hunting investigations** conducted within controlled cyber range environments.
+Each write-up demonstrates a methodical, evidence-driven approach to identifying and analyzing adversary behavior using endpoint telemetry and log analytics.

-Rather than presenting a single conclusion, these write-ups emphasize **progressive discovery**, realistic analyst decision-making, and evidence-based reasoning aligned to real-world blue-team operations.
+The focus is not only on outcomes, but on the **analytical process** how an analyst forms hypotheses, validates assumptions, and incrementally builds a complete picture of an incident.

 ---

-## 📌 Repository Objectives
+## Objectives

-- Demonstrate **flag-driven, hypothesis-based threat hunting**
-- Show how small signals compound into full incident context
-- Practice realistic **advanced hunting workflows**
+This portfolio is designed to:

+- Demonstrate practical **threat hunting capabilities in simulated enterprise environments**
+- Showcase hypothesis-driven investigation techniques aligned with real-world SOC workflows
+- Apply structured analysis using endpoint telemetry and log data
-- Map findings to **MITRE ATT&CK**
+- Map observed behavior to the **MITRE ATT&CK** framework
-- Provide reproducible, portfolio-ready investigations
+- Present clear, reproducible, and portfolio-ready investigations

 ---
+## Methodology

+Each investigation follows a flag-based progression model, reflecting how real-world analysts work through incidents in stages rather than arriving at conclusions instantly.

+The methodology emphasizes:

+- Incremental discovery
+- Context-driven analysis
+- Correlation of multiple weak signals into meaningful findings
+- Continuous refinement of investigative hypotheses

+---
-## 🧭 Threat Hunt Structure
+##  Threat Hunt Structure

 Each threat hunt follows a consistent **flag-by-flag structure**, mirroring how analysts work incidents in stages rather than all at once.

 ---

+## Investigation Structure

+Each threat hunt is organized into the following sections:

-### 1️⃣ Scenario Overview
+### 1. Scenario Overview

-- Business and technical context
+Business and technical context
-- Analyst starting position
+Initial analyst position
-- What is *known* vs *unknown* at hunt start
+Known vs unknown variables at the start of the investigation

+### 2. Hunting Hypothesis
+Initial suspicion or anomaly
+Expected attacker objectives
+Anticipated tactics and techniques

+### 3. Data Sources
+Endpoint telemetry (process, file, registry, network activity) EDR advanced hunting data
+Log analytics and supporting signals

 ---

-### 2️⃣ Hunting Hypothesis

-- Initial suspicion or anomaly
-- Expected attacker objectives
-- High-level tactics anticipated (without spoilers)

----

-### 3️⃣ Data Sources

-- Endpoint telemetry (process, file, registry, network)
-- EDR advanced hunting tables
-- Log analytics / supporting signals

----

-## 🚩 Flag-by-Flag Findings

-Each hunt is divided into **numbered flags**, where each flag represents a discrete discovery or analytical pivot.

-Every flag includes:

-- **Objective**
+##  Flag-Based Analysis

+Each investigation is broken into sequential flags, representing key analytical milestones.

+For every flag, the following is documented:

-  What the analyst is attempting to identify at this stage
+- **Objective** – What the analyst is attempting to uncover

-- **Narrative Context**
-  Why this activity matters and how it fits the attack flow

-- **What to Hunt**
-  The behavioral focus (not the answer)

-- **Hints**
-  Light guidance without revealing artifacts
+- **Context** – Why the activity is relevant to the investigation
+- **Hunting Focus** – Behavioral patterns or anomalies being explored

-- **Query Logic**
-  KQL or hunting logic used to surface the evidence
+- **Query Logic** – KQL or equivalent logic used to surface evidence

-- **Findings**
-  Artifacts discovered during the hunt
+- **Findings** – Artifacts identified during analysis

-- **MITRE ATT&CK Mapping**
+- **MITRE ATT&CK Mapping** – Associated tactics and techniques
-  Tactic and technique associated with the flag

-- **Flag Answer / Outcome**
-  The confirmed result for that stage of the investigation
+- **Outcome** – Confirmed result of the investigation step

+## Typical Investigation Flow

-Flags typically progress through phases such as:
+Investigations may include stages such as:

 - Initial execution or access
 - Discovery and reconnaissance
+- Persistence mechanisms
-- Defense evasion
+- Defense evasion techniques
-- Persistence
-- Collection and staging
+- Data collection and staging
 - Lateral movement
-- Command-and-control
+- Command-and-control (C2) activity
-- Impact or objective completion
+- Final impact or objective

-Each flag builds on prior context and is designed to reinforce **analytical continuity**.
+Each stage builds upon previous findings to maintain **analytical continuity**.

 ---

-## 🧩 Example Flag Progression
+## Example Flag Progression

 - Flag 1 – Initial suspicious execution
 - Flag 2 – Abnormal command-line behavior